 Why does everyone think I'm a boy?

-That's when I remembered I wrapped me chest two mornings and wore guy skinny jeans to avoid unwanted attention.
+That's when I remembered I'd been wearing a binder all day and wore guy skinny jeans to avoid unwanted attention.
 And the fact that my hood was up, hiding my features certainly helped in that regard.
 The question was, did I want the people in this room to think I was a boy too?

 The man aimed a fist at my head and I blocked it.

 "Good."
-He said appraisingly.
+He said approvingly.
 No doubt a distraction from the presence I felt behind me.
+Did I mention my dad's friends were in the army?
+They taught me some things.
 I ducked out from underneath his open arms and stepped away but the second I was clear something hit the backs of my legs, knocking them out from under me and I was once again on the floor, flat on my back.

 "Never mess with a Ranger."
 A voice, the same gruff voice as earlier said.
 "I believe he warned you before, did he not?"